WHYAMERICASUCKS.COM

 Corrections, the education department, highway and transportation agencies, Medicaid-related systems, and economic-development panels are where the state's contract and appointment patterns are easiest to see.

-This file heats up when the same firms, donors, or family-adjacent operators keep surfacing across corrections, education, road money, and audit findings.
+Escalation starts when the same firms, donors, or family-adjacent operators keep surfacing across corrections, education, road money, and audit findings.

 More Stories